-Welcome to all interested in the project to publish MS. ALIGNED, a collection of writing by women about men.
+Welcome to all interested in the project to publish Ms. Aligned, a series of writing by women about men.
 The genesis for this project was a presentation at the 2014 annual conference of the Association of Writers and Writing Programs.
 The event attracted about a hundred people and was successful in generating both interest in the subject and thoughtful discussion.

-MS. ALIGNED was in development for about two years.
+The first edition of Ms. Aligned was in development for about two years.
 A call for submissions went out in late April of 2014 and was publicized on listservs and on the Facebook page of the group Binders Full of Women Writers.
 The book was published by Aligned Press and distributed by Lulu.com.
 The second edition was published by El León Literary Arts and distributed by Small Press Distribution.

-The work of three visual artists was also included in the book, extending the storytelling in the form of photography and painting.
+The work of visual artists has also been included in the series, extending the storytelling in the form of photography, painting, and drawing.

 These multiple points of view, voices, portraits, and histories contribute to the breadth and depth of Ms. Aligned.

 Ms. Aligned explores creative expression that goes beyond a rigid binary and the expectation that women and female-identified writers will write in a feminine voice